mojorisin24/mojorisin24.github.io/_pages/cv.md

 ---

-## Professional and Acadmeic Positions
+## Professional and Academic Positions

 **Postdoctoral Scholar**, University of California, San Francisco
 May 2025 – Present